 Good MTD-compatible accounting software will undertake all these tasks as a matter of course.
 If you use more than one application then all the software you use will need to be digitally linked (see “What’s a digital link in MTD for VAT?“), and it is not permitted for you to manually copy information from one system to another.

 However, and notably, the digital records used for MTD for VAT don’t need to be stored in a single program, or in a single place—but they do need to be stored digitally.

 If you use more than one software package, at least one of them must be able to record and preserve digital records for the purposes of VAT.

-To comply with MTD legislation, all the software you use must be digitally linked to create what HMRC call a “digital journey” for your VAT payments, and this journey must be in place for all your business finances for when MTD for other taxes is mandated from 2020 onwards.
+To comply with MTD legislation, all the software you use must be digitally linked to create what HMRC call a “digital journey” for your VAT payments.

 It’s actually quite simple.
 A digital link is one where data can be transferred between different software or computer systems.
 It also includes formulae in spreadsheets as part of the VAT calculations.

-Q. Is it really the case that my business (or that of my clients) can’t use paper-based documents like invoices, or create notes while visiting clients?
+Is it really the case that my business (or that of my clients) can’t use paper-based documents such as invoices, or create notes while visiting clients?